Learn the Best and Worst Methods for Finding Your Body Fat Percentage

 The first four skinfold sites are used in the most common method of body fat analysis which uses the Durnin and Wormsley formula.
 This method is less evasive.

 This is important because it is less likely to cause an awkward situation between trainer and client.
 It also takes less time and is almost as accurate as the other common 7 site Jackson and Pollack formula leaving out only the biceps from the above list.

-Hydrostatic or underwater weighing has long been the golden standard of body fat measurement.
+Hydrostatic or underwater weighing has long been the golden standard for measuring body fat.
 Hydrostatic weighing estimates the average density of the body.

 Body density is determined by dividing the total mass (weight) of the body and dividing it by the total volume.
 Body volume is determined by placing the subject under water and measuring the displacement of the known volume of water in a tank or pool.

 The test subject is completely submerged in the water wearing minimal clothing and is required to exhale all the air out of their lungs.
 This is quite invasive and inconvenient and can cost anywhere from $20-$75.